-(a) Repatriation Grant Accrual: The Repatriation Grant Liability has been subdivided into a Repatriation Grant Accrual of ε 4,660,418 and Repatriation Grant Liability of ε 367,979 under Other Accounts Payable.
+(a) Repatriation Grant Accrual: The Repatriation Grant Liability has been subdivided into a Repatriation Grant Accrual of €4,660,418 and Repatriation Grant Liability of €367,979 under Other Accounts Payable.
 The distinction being that the Repatriation Grant Liability refers to amounts owed to staff as of 31 December 2010 who have already left the Court and the amounts are therefore due and payable.
 The Repatriation Grant Accrual refers to amounts earned by eligible employees as at 31 December 2010 but are not payable as at 31 December as the staff are still employed by the Court.
-The amount charged to the budget in 2010 for Repatriation Grant Accrual was ε 1,506,692, which was split between the different organs of the Court. (b) Annual Leave Accrual: The 2009 financial statements have been restated to reflect this change of accounting policy, resulting in an adjustment in the 2009 opening reserve by $\in 3,138,021$, which represents the accumulated annual leave accrual for all staff members of the Court since its start in 2002.
-The costs related to untaken annual leave of 2009 has been recognized as an expenditure of $\notin 358,754$ in the income statement of 2009.
-This adjustment to the 2009 opening reserve has an impact on the calculation of the 2009 cash surplus, which has been restated in Schedule 4.
-The amount accrued for 2010 is recognized as an expenditure of $\notin 567,850$ in the income statement of 2010.
+The amount charged to the budget in 2010 for Repatriation Grant Accrual was €1,506,692, which was split between the different organs of the Court.

+(b) Annual Leave Accrual: The 2009 financial statements have been restated to reflect this change of accounting policy in the opening reserve of 2009 by €3,138,021 which represents the accumulated annual leave accrual for all staff members of the Court since its start in 2002.
+The costs related to untaken annual leave of 2009 has been recognized as an expenditure of €358,754 in the income statement of 2009.
+This adjustment to the 2009 opening reserve has an impact on the calculation of the 2009 cash surplus, which has been restated in schedule 4.
+The amount accrued for 2010 is recognized as an expenditure of €67,850 in the income statement of 2010.